Plain English Summary

 Recruitment start date

 Recruitment end date

 Countries of recruitment

 Faculty of Medicine

-Vifor Pharma Ltd., Vifor Pharma Management Ltd., Vifor Pharma Management AG, Vifor Pharma Management SA
+Vifor Pharma Ltd., Vifor Pharma Management Ltd., Vifor Pharma Management SA, Vifor Pharma Management AG

 Funding Body Type

 For-profit companies (industry)

 Planned publication of a results paper in a peer reviewed journal.

 To be made available at a later date